Navigational instrument

 Navigation Lights

-According to the appropriate guidelines for the prevention of maritime accidents.
-All large/ small boats should have nightlights as part of their navigation systems.
+Adhering to maritime safety guidelines, all boats must have nightlights as part of their navigation systems.

 Daylight Signaling Lamp

-Daylight signaling lamps are used for conveying information between ships, or between ship and shore, by means of light signals, both by day and by night.
+Used for communication between ships or between shore and ship using light signals, both day and night.

 Voyage/Route Planner